PAN-0921/ascending-hw/data-engineer/week06-spark1.md

 ## Question 6
 ```
-list employee's name and salary whose salary is higher than average salary of whole company.
+List employee's name and salary whose salary is higher than average salary of whole company.
 ```